OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/09-Testing_for_Clickjacking.md

 <iframe src="http://target site"></iframe>
 ```

-#### Server side protection: X-Frame-Options
+#### Server-side protection: X-Frame-Options

-An alternative approach to client side frame busting code was implemented by Microsoft and it consists of an header based defense.
+An alternative approach to client-side frame busting code was implemented by Microsoft and it consists of an header based defense.
 This new “X-FRAME-OPTIONS” header is sent from the server on HTTP responses and is used to mark web pages that shouldn't be framed.
 This header can take the values DENY, SAMEORIGIN, ALLOW-FROM origin, or non-standard ALLOWALL.
 Recommended value is DENY.

 The “X-FRAME-OPTIONS” is a very good solution, and was adopted by major browser, but also for this technique there are some limitations that could lead in any case to exploit the clickjacking vulnerability.